 - 1. Participates in selection of qualified preceptor (s). - 2.
-Complete 170 clinical practicum hours for each practicum course (ie: 24.3 hours/week for 7 weeks). - 3.
-Develops and completes an informal learning contract in accord with William Paterson University course objectives and agency policies. - 4.
+Develops and completes an informal learning contract in accord with William Paterson University course objectives and agency policies. - 3.
+Attends and participates appropriately in agency orientation, e.g. HIPPA requirements and activities that promote attainment of the learning objectives. - 4.
 It is the responsibility of students to show proof of compliance on the Nursing Clinical Documentation Checklist forms required for clinical placements every semester by uploading documents in Exxat and checking the status of their clinical clearance.
 All health clinical clearance requirements (compliance requirements in Exxat) are due 14 days prior to the start of the clinical course.
 If a student is not cleared 7 days prior to the start of the first day of their clinical course, they will be administratively dropped without warning.
 NO EXCEPTIONS - 5.
-Completes the requirements on the Clinical Documentation Checklist no later than the first day of the clinical semester. - 6.
 All graduate students are to report any criminal arrest or conviction immediately to Graduate Nursing Program and to the preceptor's supervisor.
-Our policy also requires that our Graduate Nursing Program report any arrests or convictions to the place they are precepting. - 7.
-Maintains on-going student-preceptor relationship for duration of the practicum. - 8.
-Keeps faculty informed of progress related to course objectives. - 9.
-Keeps faculty informed of advanced practice nurse role progress. - 10.
-Seeks faculty consultation on appropriate issues. - 11.
-Practices in a safe and ethical manner cognizant of standards of care management/administration, education care, management/administration, education. - 12.
-Submits practicum experience logs/narratives to faculty in a timely manner. - 13.
-Completes assignments as identified in the course syllabus. - 14.
-Completes required practicum hours with preceptor.
+Our policy also requires that our Graduate Nursing Program report any arrests or convictions to the place they are precepting. - 6.
+Maintains on-going student-preceptor relationship for duration of the practicum. - 7.
+Keeps faculty informed of progress related to course objectives. - 8.
+Keeps faculty informed of advanced practice nurse role progress. - 9.
+Seeks faculty consultation on appropriate issues. - 10.
+Practices in a safe and ethical manner cognizant of standards of care management/administration, education care, management/administration, education. - 11.
+Submits practicum experience logs/narratives to faculty in a timely manner. - 12.
+Completes assignments as identified in the course syllabus. - 13.
+Completes required practicum hours with preceptor. - 14.
+White lab coats are required for all MSN students in the clinical practica-Contact: